 '''

 replace = [aeiou] <strip>

+...

 '''

+art filename

-- art\filename When importing album art, the name of the file (without extension) where the cover art image should be placed.
-Defaults to cover (i.e., images will be named cover.jpg or cover.png and placed in the album's directory). - plugins A space-separated list of plugin module names to load.
-For instance, beets includes the BPD plugin for playing music. - pluginpath A colon-separated list of directories to search for plugins.
+When importing album art, the name of the file (without extension) where the cover art image should be placed.
+This is a template string, so you can use any of the syntax available to Path Formats.
+Defaults to cover (i.e., images will be named cover.jpg or cover.png and placed in the album's directory).

+plugins

+A space-separated list of plugin module names to load.
+For instance, beets includes the BPD plugin for playing music.

+pluginpath

+A colon-separated list of directories to search for plugins.
 These paths are just added to sys.path before the plugins are loaded.
+The plugins still have to be contained in a beetsplug namespace package.

+threaded

-The plugins still have to be contained in a beetsplug namespace package. - threaded Either yes or no, indicating whether the autotagger should use multiple threads.
+Either yes or no, indicating whether the autotagger should use multiple threads.
 This makes things faster but may behave strangely.
+Defaults to yes.

+color

-Defaults to yes. - color Either yes or no; whether to use color in console output (currently only in the import command).
-Turn this off if your terminal doesn't support ANSI colors. - timeout The amount of time that the SQLite library should wait before raising an exception when the database lock is contended.
+Either yes or no; whether to use color in console output (currently only in the import command).
+Turn this off if your terminal doesn't support ANSI colors.

+timeout

+The amount of time that the SQLite library should wait before raising an exception when the database lock is contended.
 This should almost never need to be changed except on very slow systems.
+Defaults to 5.0 (5 seconds).

+list\format\item

+Format to use when listing individual items with the list command and other commands that need to print out items.
+Defaults to \$artist - \$album - \$title.
+The -f command-line option overrides this setting.

+list format album

+Format to use when listing albums with list and other commands.
+Defaults to \$albumartist - \$album.
+The -f command-line option overrides this setting.

+per disc numbering

+A boolean controlling the track numbering style on multi-disc releases.
+By default (per\disc\numbering: no), tracks are numbered per-release, so the first track on the second disc has track number N+1 where N is the number of tracks on the first disc.
+If this per\disc\numbering is enabled, then the first track on each disc always has track number 1.

+If you enable per\disc\numbering, you will likely want to change your Path Format Configuration also to include \$disc before \$track to make filenames sort correctly in album directories.
+For example, you might want to use a path format like this:

+'''

+[paths]

+default: $albumartist/$album%aunique{}/$disc-$track $title

+'''

+import delete

-Defaults to 5.0 (5 seconds). - import\delete Either yes or no. When enabled in conjunction with import\copy, deletes original files after they are copied into your library.
+Either yes or no. When enabled in conjunction with import\copy, deletes original files after they are copied into your library.
 Has no effect if the importer is in import\move mode or "leave files in place" mode.
 Defaults to no.